Become a Visiting Student at Shenandoah

-The maximum number of credit hours taken as a visiting student that may be applied into a certificate or degree program with Shenandoah University are:
+The maximum number of credit hours a Visiting Student may apply into a certificate or degree program with Shenandoah University are:

-- Undergraduate Visiting Students may apply up to 30 credit hours to a degree program.
+- Undergraduate Visiting Students may apply no more than 30 credit hours to an undergraduate certificate or degree program.

-- Graduate Visiting Students may apply up to 15 credit hours to a degree program.
+- Graduate Visiting Students may apply no more than 15 credit hours to a graduate certificate or degree program.

 Tuition and fees vary depending upon the course registration, and are program specific.
 Visiting students are not eligible for financial aid or a university payment plan.